 Maids Head has a whopping 84 en-suite bedrooms and with a mixture of doubles, twins, executive rooms, historical feature rooms, character rooms and rooms suitable for families, there’s definitely something here for everyone.

-All of the rooms are individually decorated in a modern style that still reflects the history of the hotel, with luxurious soft furnishings and complementary fabrics.
-Every bedroom comes with en-suite bath or shower facilities, duvets, satellite television, hair dryer and tea and coffee making facilities – and room service is available 24 hours a day if there’s anything else you need.
+All of the rooms are individually decorated in a modern style that still reflects the history of the hotel, with luxurious soft furnishings and complimentary fabrics.
+Every bedroom comes with en-suite bath or shower facilities, duvets, satellite television, hairdryer and tea and coffee making facilities – and room service is available 24 hours a day if there’s anything else you need.

 The newly created restaurant at the hotel, WinePress@Wensum, has been awarded an AA rosette for quality food.
 The restaurant prides itself in offering food prepared with fresh, local produce, as well as 40 wines by the glass – enabling visitors to get a taste of expensive wines without having to spend lots of money.
 There’s also a panelled bar at the hotel that offers a range of real ales and lagers, The Yard Bar for lighter meals and a glass of wine and The Snug, a captain’s table suitable for any special occasion.

 Weddings and conferences can also be catered for at Maids Head Hotel – just ask a member of staff for more information.

 - Rooms for every occasion

 - Restaurant on-site